 The system is fair as small variations from year to year will not impact students’ outcomes.

-When will the Edexcel maths grade boundaries be released?
+Edexcel maths grade boundaries: When will they be released?

 The exam boards always wait until after the exam marking is complete before setting the exam boundaries.